mlosch/FeatureSharing/README.md

 `git clone https://github.com/mlosch/FeatureSharing.git && cd FeatureSharing`
 - Download pretrained models and images via<BR>
 `bash scripts/download_pretrained_models.sh`
 - Run marginalization of parameters.
 Depending on your system this may take days.
-You can alter the number of samples in the script to a small value to speed up the process in exchange for accuracy.<BR>
+You can alter the number of samples in the script to a small value (20 still gives good results) to speed up the process in exchange for accuracy.<BR>
+**Note:** If your system does not contain a graphics card, you must remove the line `--usegpu` in the script. <BR>
 `bash scripts/generate_conditionals.sh`
 - Calculate the weighted evidence from the generated data<BR>
 `bash scripts/analysis_featurecontribution.sh`